qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    You have the possibility to export vector symbology from |qg| into the Google *.kml, *.dxf and MapInfo*.tab files.
 Just open the right mouse menu of the layer and click on :menuselection:`Save selection as -->` to define the name of the output file and its format.
-   Use the :guilabel:`Symbology export` menu to save the symbology either as :menuselection:`Feature symbology -->` or as :menuselection:`Symbol layer symbology -->`.
+   In the dialog use the :guilabel:`Symbology export` menu to save the symbology either as :menuselection:`Feature symbology -->` or as :menuselection:`Symbol layer symbology -->`.
    If you have used symbol layers it is recommended to use the second setting.